mbukatov/tendrl-wiki/Tendrl-release-v1.5.2-(install-guide).md

 1) Follow readme at https://github.com/Tendrl/tendrl-ansible/tree/release/1.5.2

-Note: tendrl-ansible is not yet ready for v1.5.2
+**Note: tendrl-ansible is not yet ready for v1.5.2, will be completed soon.**

 ## Server Installation (Manual)